Fisheries management: Corruption

 Fisheries mismanagement is due, in part, to corruption.
 Corruption and bribery influence the number of fishing licenses that are distributed and to whom, as well as the negotiation of fishing access agreements.
 There is evidence of industrial fisheries corruption among the Small Island Developing States of the Pacific Ocean as well as the fisheries off the coast of West Africa.
 In small-scale fisheries, inspectors who are charged with regulating catch are bribed to give advance notice of surprise inspections and to relax enforcement standards.
 Some standards are not enforced at all due to bribery, while other infractions may result in smaller fines than mandated.
 Fishing gear seized during an investigation can also be returned in exchange for a bribe.
 Corruption of small-scale fisheries has been documented in South Africa and Lake Victoria.

 Data quality

 According to fisheries scientist Milo Adkison, the primary limitation in fisheries management decisions is the absence of quality data.
 Fisheries management decisions are often based on population models, but the models need quality data to be effective.
 He asserts that scientists and fishery managers would be better served with simpler models and improved data.

-The most reliable source for summary statistics is the FAO Fisheries Department.
+A key reliable source for summary statistics on fishery yields, employment and stocks is the FAO Fisheries Department.